 I do a prescribed burn each spring but rotate my burn on different sections of my prairie and woodland.
 Read more about my prescribed fire in “Preparing for the Arrival of the Red Buffalo“.

-For those areas I do not burn, I cut back only a portion of last year’s dried plant material in the areas I do not burn.
-The plants I leave behind are not really noticeable once the surrounding plants fill in.
-For those plants I do cut back, I leave some material on the ground in the garden and set aside the rest next to or on my compost pile.
-I’ve seen some folks leave the dried plant material along their paths or garden borders.
-Do not chop the dried plants into smaller pieces in case there are any overwintering insects on the plants or inside plant stems.
+For those areas I do not burn, I cut back a portion of last year’s dried plant material to around 15-24″ for stem-nesting bees,.
+According to bee and wasp expert, author Heather Holm, bees may create nests in the newly cut stems this year and there may be nesting bees in the stems I cut back to 15-24″ last year.
+The stems I leave behind are not really noticeable once the surrounding plants grow taller and fill in.
+For those plants I cut back, I leave some material on the ground in the garden and set aside the rest next to or on top of my compost pile, without chopping the stems.
+This will give any insects on the stems or inside the stems a chance to emerge.
+Even as the weather warms up, insects probably emerge at different times.
+I’ve seen some fellow Wild Ones leave the dried plant material stacked along their paths or garden borders., which is another way to leave stems around.
 Learn more about overwintering insects from entomologist Doug Tallamy’s article :Insects in Winter.
-Time saving tip: If you have a large yard or many plants like I do, try an electric or battery power hedge trimmer to cut plants back quickly.
+Time saving tip: If you have a large yard or many plants like I do, try an electric or battery power hedge trimmer to cut plants back quickly at various heights. .

 I also Leave the Leaves in my garden.
 If there is a large pile around some of my plants, I move them gently aside or carefully relocate them to another garden location or compost pile without chopping.
 You never know what might be hidden in a leaf, even though I often inspect the leaves before relocating.